-Regulation 70 Inclusion in the list of counsel
+Regulation 7013 Inclusion in the list of counsel

 - On receipt of an application by a person seeking to be included in the list of counsel, the Registrar shall establish whether the person has provided the information required under regulation 69.
-Thereafter, the Registrar shall acknowledge receipt of the application and, where relevant, direct the person to submit additional information. - The decision as to whether a person shall be included in the list of counsel shall be notified to that person.
-If the application is refused, the Registrar shall provide reasons and information on how to apply for review of that decision in accordance with regulation 72.
+Thereafter, the Registrar shall acknowledge receipt of the application and, where relevant, direct the person to submit additional information. - 2.
+The decision as to whether a person shall be included in the list of counsel shall be notified to that person.
+If the application is refused, the Registrar shall provide reasons and information on how to apply for review of that decision in accordance with regulation 72. - 3.
+If counsel is retained without legal assistance paid by the Court, and if that person is not in the list of counsel, he or she may apply to be included in that list.
+Regulations 71 and 72 shall apply.